“ Your graduating from beauty school — now what !”

 Many believe that graduating from beauty school will prepare them for a competitive and changing job market.

 Beauty school is but a first step in your journey to building a successful career in the beauty profession.
 Beauty school is designed to protect the public health and safety of the consumer and help you pass your state board exam for your license, it is not designed to give you all the skills and experience you will need to stand above the crowd and gain that all important competitive edge, in a competitive job market especially if you want to succeed in an upscale salon.

 The first six months are crucial in establishing a solid learning foundation that will help you establish strong work habits and positive attitudes that are a necessary first step in building a successful career in the beauty profession.
 A trial and error approach to learning is just unacceptable.

 The following tips will help you separate glitter and hype from reality and help you prepare for your first job:

 Find Your Winning Salon — The key to your success is finding a salon that offers training and education.
 Their motivation to teach you is very high, if they do not teach you the right way, they go out of business.

-You’re Resume — Make sure you type out your resume listing your goals and expectations as well as references from your teachers.
+You’re Resume — Make sure you type out your resume or digitalresume listing your goals and expectations as well as references from your teachers.
 Make sure you list all your accomplishments and experiences,especially if you have taken any additional educational classes.